Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 Note that you are given the entire message object, which contains additional information such as `MessageId` and `CorrelationId`.

+Calling `Subscribe` will create the topic subscription in Azure automatically (if it didn't already exist).
+If the name of the subscription contains the text `auto-delete` then it will delete itself after it is idle for 5 minutes.

 Version 3.0 also now provides a way to subscribe to the dead letter queue.

 ```csharp